 A few photos from the postgame ceremony following UTA's win over Niagara at the Barclays Center Classic.

-Moore is responsible for managing logistics associated with the program, including team travel, uniforms and equipment, video operations, advance scouting and community outreach efforts.
-He serves as an operational liaison between the program and the athletic department's business and operations units and assists with team academic monitoring and progress.
+In his capacity, Moore was responsible for managing logistics associated with the program, including team travel, uniforms and equipment, video operations, advance scouting and community outreach efforts.
+He served as an operational liaison between the program and the athletic department's business and operations units and assisted with team academic monitoring and progress.

 Moore graduated from San Jose State in 2005 with a bachelor's degree in sociology.
 During his time as a Spartan, he was a 2-year letterwinner under former NBA and University of Arizona assistant coach Phil Johnson.
 After graduation, Moore played three seasons for semiprofessional teams in the ABA and the IBL.

 A native of Fresno, Calif., Moore, along with future NBA first round draft selections DeShawn Stevenson and Chris Jeffries, earned a state title at Washington Union High School in 1999.
 He spent two seasons at Fresno City College before transferring to SJSU.

 Moore married his wife, Natalie, in 2004.
 The couple has three sons, Levi, Sawyer and Josiah.